HisaoLabSUSTC/HVCTR/README.md

 To retrieve the experimental result, please use the following experimental setting:<br>
 HVCTR-Experiments/Section IV-B-D/Data/Setting_SectionIV_B.mat<br>

-In Section IV.C, we examine the performance of the algorithms on a three-objective 500-item knapsack problem. <br>
+In **Section IV.C**, we examine the performance of the algorithms on a three-objective 500-item knapsack problem. <br>
 In addition to the previous nine algorithms, we also examine the performance of MOEA/D with the weighted sum function (MOEA/D-WS). <br>
 Thus, in this section, we have a total of 10 algorithms. <br>
 In this experiment, the one-point crossover with probability 1 and the bit-flip mutation with probability 1/500 are used. <br>